Understanding the rise of tech-fueled surveillance

 From 1956–1971, J Edgar Hoover ran the FBI program COINTELPRO to undermine social movements.
 Local police units that collaborated with this political spying were called “Red Squads.”

 COINTELPRO targeted anti-war Vietnam protestors as well as civil rights movements.
 In 1969, the NYPD indicted the “Panther 21,” members from the Black Panther Party, on over a hundred of unfounded conspiracy charges as a result of COINTELPRO surveillance.

 In the corner here is Richard Moore, known as Dhoruba bin-Whahad, who was targeted for this leadership role with the Panthers, explaining what happened next.

 [45 sec clip]

 The “Handschu Agreement,” established oversight limiting domestic spying by NYPD.
 It created a paper trail through record keeping and procedure, prohibiting spying on political and religious groups unless there was information tying them to a crime, and limited the share of information to other agencies.

 [NYPD stop spying on me image]

+These gains did not last long.
 After 9/11, NYPD removed those guidelines in the name of counterrorism, opening up a decade of unjustified surveillance of Muslim communities, including video surveillance, license plate recognition, community mapping, and infilitration.The ACLU, the NYCLU, and the CLEAR project filed suit against the NYPD in 2012, re-opening the Handschu case.
 This resulted in an update to Handschu Agreement that establishes greater oversight on NYPD spying.

 [venn diagram on NYC spying]